 Although one of the most ancient languages in the world, Hebrew fell into disuse over the year 400 A.D. and was considered a dead language, but later became one of the official languages of the Israeli State.

 This Semitic language is therefore experiencing a second stage of revitalization, thanks to the Zionist movements which took place between the nineteenth and mid-twentieth centuries.
-The majority of current Jews speak a modern dialect of Hebrew, heavily influenced by European languages; however, they can read and translate the Old Testament or the Torah, which are the most ancient documents associated with this language.
+The majority of the current Jewish population speaks a modern dialect of Hebrew, heavily influenced by European languages; however, they can read and translate the Old Testament or the Torah, which are the most ancient documents associated with this language.

 The Hebrew language